UCSD-ECEMAE-148/spring-2023-final-project-team-8/README.md

 We are building a laser-guided GPS mapper robot that functions as a cat.

 ## :octocat: Key Features
-Our robot has two main features: 1.
-Interactive control with laser; 2.
-Collecting the route data.
+Our robot has two main features:
+    1. Interactive control with laser;
+    2. Collecting the route data.

 That means we can guide the robot with a laser pointer, just like how we play with cats.
 The robot automatically collects location data while operating, and will save the location data for mapping around the area.

+PICTURE/VIDEO HERE

+## What we did?
 To achieve these two features, we focused our work on our VESC module, GNSS module, and OAKD Lite Camera module.

 ### : VESC module - PyVESC